ReijuNorisugi/FDEQSS_2D/README.md

 The correspondance between each tag and version is summarized in Tags at the top.

 ## Test run with example scripts
 After installing the docker image and cloning this repository, you can run the example simulaiton.
 At first, let's try [the SCEC community benchmark problem BP1-FD](https://strike.scec.org/cvws/seas/benchmark_descriptions.html).
+This is mode III problem in a half infinite space.
+Constitutive law is regularized form of RSF and aging laws.
 It will take a couple of minutes on a laptop.

 #### For arm64 machines: